 Catching the train - Lagos to Ibadan

 My mum, my brother and I had planned to spend the holidays in Ibadan.
 We decided to take the newly commissioned train system and I was ecstatic to see what it was like.
-If you are not Nigerian, you might not understand the hip-hurray surrounding the rail system but just believe me when I say it's been decades overdue.
+If you are not Nigerian, you might not understand the hip-hurray surrounding the rail system but just believe me when I say a revamp has been decades overdue.

 For now, the railway corporation still operates out of their old station but you can see in the background of the photo below that they were working on a new terminal which already looks really great.

 Update: They have moved to the new station and it is lovely!